CodeWithSwastik/dcoder/README.md

 # dcoder 0.0.3
 This is the source code of "dcoder" which a python module that can decode/encode text in various ciphers.

-Use "pip install dcoder" and try it out yourself :)
+Current Version: 0.0.3

 PyPI: https://pypi.org/project/dcoder/

-Current Version: 0.0.3
+## Installation

+**Stable Release:** `pip install dcoder`<br>
+**Development Head:** `pip install git+https://github.com/CodeWithSwastik/dcoder.git`

 ## Usage:

-Current commands available are:
+The current list of functions available are:

 Encoders: